ljvmiranda921/ljvmiranda921.github.io/research/index.md

 I'm broadly interested in **data-centric approaches to building language technologies at scale.**
 I believe that a careful and systematic understanding of data&mdash; from its collection to its downstream influence on training&mdash; is crucial to build general-purpose language models.

-More specifically, I'm interested to work on the following topics:
+Below are the research themes I'm interested in and some representative publications.
+You can check my [**Google Scholar**](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) for more updated information
+If you are interested in these types of work, then do not hesitate to [reach out](mailto:ljvmiranda@gmail.com).
+I'm happy to discuss research and collaborate!

-- **Efficient and scalable data collection**:
+## Efficient and scalable data collection

 Human annotations are costly.
 How can we reduce this cost while preserving the nuance that human annotators provide?
 I've explored this in the context of LM post-training, by [routing preference instances to human/LMs](https://arxiv.org/abs/2410.19133) and in [generating synthetic preference data](https://arxiv.org/abs/2411.15124).

-- **Multilingual NLP**:
+## Multilingual and equitable NLP

 No language should be left behind, especially in data.
 I've worked on evaluating [reward models in multilingual settings](https://arxiv.org/abs/2410.15522), curating [datasets for Southeast Asia](https://arxiv.org/abs/2406.10118), and building [large-scale named-entity recognition datasets](https://arxiv.org/abs/2311.09122).

-- **Improving the state of Filipino NLP**:
+## Improving the state of Filipino NLP

 I care a lot about representing my language, and I hope to continue doing so by building NLP resources.
 I've built [datasets](https://aclanthology.org/2023.sealp-1.2/) and [tooling](https://aclanthology.org/2023.nlposs-1.1/), to name a few&mdash;and still more to come!
 I've also written a lot about Filipino NLP in this blog.

-If you are interested in these types of work, then do not hesitate to [reach out](mailto:ljvmiranda@gmail.com).
-I'm happy to discuss research and collaborate!

 &nbsp;